kthomas2/Udacity-Full-Stack-P3/README.md

 5. Download and unzip the data file [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and put this file into the vagrant directory.
 Using the terminal, cd into the vagrant directory and use the command ```psql -d news -f newsdata.sql``` to create the tables and populate them with data.

-6. Create the database views log_view and failed_requests_view user the CREATE VIEW statements in the Database Views section below.
+6. Create the database views log_view and failed_requests_view using the CREATE VIEW statements in the Database Views section below.

 7. Run the python3 file logs_analysis.py.